All listed hostels are handpicked, and reviewed personally by us!

 Maybe the above hostel options just aren’t what you were looking for.

-Maybe you would prefer more of an active environment or you just want to be a little further away from the city center and the noise.
+Maybe you would prefer more of an laid-back environment or you just want to be a little further away from the city center and the noise.

-No worries, below is a simple short list of other amazing hostel options for you to choose from that are still just as amazing and will surely leave a lasting and memorable impression of your time in Amsterdam.
+No worries, below is a simple short list of other good hostels amsterdam lets you choose from.
+They are still fun and will surely leave a lasting and memorable impression of your time.

 Lucky Lake Hostel (unique design)